bakhterets/my_cv/README.md

 #### Responsibilities

-*	Support and maintenance company infrastructure
+*	Support and maintenance of company infrastructure
 *	Software and hardware service
 *	Ensuring the smooth operation of production information systems
 *	Infrastructure architecture development